 When Samuel's father died in 1945, the Swifts held the funeral service in their home.

-Lula and Samuel celebrated their golden wedding anniversary with an open house reception at their home.
+Lula and Samuel celebrated their golden wedding anniversary with an open house reception in the home they had shared for the entire 50 years of marriage.
+The event generated a headline in the Courier.

 Toward the end of her life, Lula contracted artersclerotic heart disease, where the heart walls thicken and harden.
 It left her not able to appropriately pump blood throughout her system.
 She was admitted to Westmoreland Hospital in Greensburg.
 Four weeks later, she passed away on Jan.
 8, 1961, at the age of 71.
 She also is buried at Hillview Cemetery in Greensburg.